dapr/kit/schemes/enc/v1/README.md

 ### Manifest

-The second line in the header is the **manifest**, which is a compact JSON object (i.e. with all the unnecessary whitespaces removed).
+The second line in the header is the **manifest**, which is a JSON object.

+> It's important that the manifest is in a "compact" format that does not contain newline characters.
+>
 > Note that per the [JSON spec (RFC 8259)](https://www.rfc-editor.org/rfc/rfc8259), newline characters within a string are safely encoded as the string `\n`, which would not interpreted as newlines while scanning the manifest.
 The spec also defines what constitutes "unnecessary whitespace".

 Its corresponding Go struct is: